so-press/awesome-site-template/README.md

 ## Usage

-The package exposes a single executable `awesome-site-template` that can be run with `npx`.
+The package exposes a single executable `awesome-site-template` which can be run with `npx`.

 ### Start the development server